-European Single Intraday Coupling – intraday markets increased significantly6.
-April 2020. / SEE Energy News
+European Single Intraday Coupling – intraday markets increased significantly, SEE Energy News

 The intraday markets coupled by SIDC have grown significantly as a result of second wave go-live in November 2019.
 This was announced by The Nominated Electricity Market Operators (NEMOs) and Transmission System Operators (TSOs) involved in the European Single Intraday Coupling (SIDC – formerly known as XBID).

 36 million trades have been executed since first go-live in June 2018, with significant increases in traded volumes being seen – especially across the seven second wave countries – while the system continues to perform well.
 In the meantime the project has further extended its scope with the accession of Slovak members OKTE (NEMO) and SEPS (TSO).